rtts/bps/README.md

 following URL: https://bps.uvt.nl/

 This repository contains all the source code of BPS, including the formerly separately published Autodidact app.
-Everyone if free to use this code to built their own blended learning environment!
+Everyone is free to use this code to built their own blended learning environment!
 Here's how to get started: